salsabeel-tn/Resnet34-Image-classification-wit-AWS-Sagemaker/README.md

 ineference_alt.py: for endpoint deployment and for processing the data before it is passed to the endpoint for testing puposes. <br><br>

 ## Hyperparameter Tuning
 What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search
+Give an overview of the types of parameters and their ranges used for the hyperparameter search<br>
 I used Resnet34 pretrained model and 3 fully connected layers,hyperparameter searchspaces are "lr" which is the learning rates and "batch-size"<br>

 ### HPs tuning summery:<br><br>